-Bakery, Processed and Value Added Foods
+Bakery, Processed and Value-Added Foods

-1. For foods you prepare yourself, a Food Processor's License is required.
-This is available from ODA Food Safety.

-2. For foods that are prepared by another processor, a retail food establishment license is required.
-Available from ODA Food Safety.

-3. Bakery Processor's License, available from ODA Food Safety.
+- 1. For foods you prepare yourself, a Food Processors License is required.
+This is available from ODA Food Safety. - 2.
+For foods that are prepared by another processor, a Retail Food Establishment License is required.
+This is available from ODA Food Safety. - 3.
+A Bakery Processors License is available from ODA Food Safety.